A History of Zendesk chat and messaging channels

 This is the easiest flow.
 All native Zendesk channels and social platforms are handled by Zendesk automatically, forwarded to the Zendesk bot, and if needed escalated to your agents.

 Behind the scenes however, Zendesk still leverages SunCo.
 Each of your native channels has an integrationId.
-They are have a defaultResponder, namely the zd:answerBot, with a nextResponder of zd:agentWorkspace.
-All if which, luckily can just forget!
+They have a defaultResponder, namely the zd:answerBot, with a nextResponder of zd:agentWorkspace.
+All of which, luckily, you can just forget!

 Customer that uses the Zendesk Bot across multiple channels and brands

-When we enable multiple brands in our Zendesk instance things work similar from a platform perspective.
-However, Zendesk routes each channel to the right Bot based on the way the channels are linked.
+When we enable multiple brands in our Zendesk instance, things work similar from a platform perspective.
+However, Zendesk routes each channel to the right Bot based on the way the channels and brands are linked.

-One weird quirkiness of the API though is that Zendesk exposes only a single instance of zd:answerBot as an integration to the Switchboard. so somewhere hidden in Zendesk, unreachable to us, there's a routing table that takes any pass from switchboard to bot, and makes sure the right bot handles.
+One weird quirkiness of the API though is that Zendesk exposes only a single instance of zd:answerBot as an integration to the Switchboard.
+So somewhere hidden in Zendesk, unreachable to us, there's a routing table that takes any conversation from the switchboard and passes it to a bot, and makes sure the right bot handles the conversation.
 But we can only affect this by assigning the bot to the right brand in the Admin Center, and there's no API access to handle this.

 Customer that uses Ultimate